Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Near boundary properties

 \end{assumption}

-The following two theorems characterize the bias and variance expansions of $F_{\bm m, n}$ in a neighborhood of the boundary.
-The scaling $x_j=\lambda_j/m_j$ represents the natural boundary-layer regime of the Sz\'{a}sz–Mirakyan operator, ensuring that the Poisson kernel remains nondegenerate as the evaluation point approaches the boundary.
+The following theorem characterizes the bias and variance expansions of $F_{\bb{m}, n}$ in a neighborhood of the boundary.
+The scaling $x_j = \lambda_j/m_j$ represents the natural boundary-layer regime of the Sz\'{a}sz--Mirakyan operator, ensuring that the Poisson kernel remains nondegenerate as the evaluation point approaches the boundary.
 This rate uniquely separates interior behavior from degenerate smoothing and leads to asymptotic bias and variance expansions that differ fundamentally from those obtained away from the boundary.

-\begin{theorem} Fix $L>0$ and, for each $\bm m = (m_1,\dots,m_d)$ with $m_{\min} = \min_{1\le j\le d} m_j \to \infty$, set
+\begin{theorem} Fix $L > 0$ and, for each $\bb{m} = (m_1,\dots,m_d)$ with $m_{\min} = \min_{1 \leq j \leq d} m_j$, set